 Small Motor Skills is the creative hub of writer/director Scott Burkhardt.
-He believes in the primacy of character and story in creative work.
+He believes in the primacy of character and story in his creative work.

-Scott is a graduate of Columbia University’s School of the Arts where he received an MFA in Film.
-Scott wrote and directed his graduate thesis project, The Assastant.
-The film won the New Line Cinema Development Award and additional funding from the Milos Forman Foundation, The Caucus Foundation and the Carole and Robert Daly Foundation.
+Scott’s two short films have won multiple awards.
+The Assastant, his graduate thesis project, won the $10,000 New Line Cinema Development Award and additional grants from the Milos Forman Foundation, The Caucus Foundation and the Carole and Robert Daly Foundation.
 At the 2008 Columbia University Film Festival, The Assastant was a Faculty Selects film and went on to win the 20th Century Fox/Farrelly Brothers Outstanding Achievement in Comedy Award and the Student Choice Award for Best Writing.
 The film was nominated for a Student Academy Award and was distributed by Cinetic Media as part of their FilmBuff series on Hulu.com.

-In addition to his work Scott teaches screenwriting and television writing at the University of Pennsylvania, New York University's Tisch School of the Arts and in Killer Films/Stony Brook University Graduate MFA Film program headed by artistic director Christine Vachon.
+In addition to his short form work Scott was a staff writer on the NBC one hour drama SMASH and has developed and written projects for CBS Studios, Universal TV and Flower Films.
+He is currently in pre-production on Adjunct, a web series about an itinerant adjunct professor in New York City, a project close to his heart because he teaches screenwriting and television writing at the University of Pennsylvania, New York University's Tisch School of the Arts and in Killer Films/Stony Brook University Graduate MFA Film program headed by artistic director Christine Vachon.

 His feature script, Slipstream, is slated for production in summer 2020 with Scott directing.